dajat/post-install-config/README.md

 <img src="https://imgur.com/7KoSc0Q.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next, the administrator can configure teams.
 You must be under "Admin Panel" and click on "Agents" --> click on "Teams".
-Next click on "Add New Team" to name the team and you have the option to add memebers under the "Members" tab.
+Next, click on "Add New Team" to name the team and you have the option to add members under the "Members" tab.
 Once completed, you can click on "Create Team" to confirm.
 </p>
 <br />
 <p>